 The number one way to cope with flare-ups and discomfort is to get support.
 When we feel accepted, understood, and loved our brain releases oxytocin.
 Sometimes known as ‘the love hormone’, it plays a significant role in regulating stress responses and reducing our blood pressure.

-A hug automatically releases a boost of oxytocin – but you don’t need physical support to benefit from this stress-relieving hormone.
+A hug automatically releases a boost of oxytocin.
+But you don’t need physical support to benefit from this stress-relieving hormone.

 Start by talking to people who understand what you are going through.
 There are plenty of support groups where those with IBD can share experiences and relate to one another.
 Being heard is the first step to feeling supported.